Summer 2018 Schedule

 Class and evening workshop attendance is mandatory.

 All ECPSI students are required to attend the ECPSI orientation in SAIC's ballroom at the MacLean Center at 112 South Michigan Avenue.
-Parents are encouraged and invited to attend, and materials including a class schedule, calendar of planned social activities, and campus map will be available.
+Parents are invited and encouraged to attend, and materials including a class schedule, calendar of planned social activities, and campus map will be available.

 All students must obtain an ARTICard, SAIC's mandatory identification card.
 This card permits access to School facilities and the Art Institute of Chicago museum.
 Failure to present the card will prevent students' access to School facilities on all but the first Monday of each session.

-Students who send in the required items will receive their ID on the first day of class or at the residence hall move-in.
-Students who are unable to attend the residence hall move-in and/or first day of class should still send in their photo for an ID.
+Students who send in the required items will receive their ID at the residence hall move-in or at orientation.
+Student who are unable to attend the residence hall move-in and/or orientation will receive their IDs on the first day of class, and should still send in their photo for an ID.

 Students may deposit cash into their ARTICard Account and use it to make copies, print projects, do laundry, purchase books and supplies, and buy food on and off campus.
 Because funds can be added at any time, a spending estimate of $50–75 per week is recommended as a starting point.
 For more information, call 312.629.9362, email email@example.com, or visit saic.edu/articard.